Skip to main content

 Should I wait until I’m fitter?

 No. You will not struggle on one of the beginners’ runs.
 That’s what they’re there for.
-Attending an organized run, setting off at a particular time, is the best way to stop procrastinating.
+Attending an organised run, setting off at a particular time, is the best way to stop procrastinating.
 There will be many others there in the same boat.
 Besides, running is the way to get fitter.
 Visit the beginners’ page for more.

 Do I have to come to all the sessions?